stchang/website/blog/_src/posts/2018-10-05-defining-local-bindings-in-turnstile-languages.md

 Turnstile provides a way to set up such an association, but as we saw before, Turnstile's interface doesn't suit this scenario.

-[Internal definition contexts][10,20] are among the host of tools Racket provides for manipulating and transforming syntax.
+Racket has the notion of an [internal definition context][20] that allows definitions to be mixed with expressions.
+The syntax system exposes tools for creating and manipulating such contexts programmatically, allowing macro writers a great deal of power for manipulating the bindings in a program.

 When using `local-expand`, we can optionally pass in a definition context containing binding information.
 If we create a definition context for the body of the function and extend it with each definition, then `local-expand`-ing references such as the above one should work out.
 Normally, Turnstile calls `local-expand` internally in accordance with the type rules we write down, but in order to use our own definition context we're going to have to call it ourselves.

 We can create a definition context with [`syntax-local-make-definition-context`][10], as in

 ```racket
 (define def-ctx (syntax-local-make-definition-context))